 raise e

-When the Direct Data API is turned on for the first time, the first Full file Vault prepares may take a long time to complete, depending on when the feature was enabled and how much data is present in your Vault.
+When Direct Data API is turned on for the first time, Vault extracts a Full file and publishes it at 1:00 AM UTC.
+The time it takes to prepare the first Full file depends on when the feature was enabled and how much data is present in your Vault.
+Depending on what day Direct Data API was enabled in your Vault, the first Full file may not be available until the following day.
 Veeva can help provide an estimate for when the first Full file will be available after the feature has been enabled for your Vault.
+Direct Data API returns a standard error message until the first Full file is generated.

 extract_type